percona/PerconaFT/README.md

 Building
 --------

-TokuFT is built using CMake >= 2.8.9.
+PerconaFT is built using CMake >= 2.8.9.
 Out-of-source builds are recommended.
 You need a C++11 compiler, though only GCC >= 4.7 and Apple's Clang are tested.
 You also need zlib development packages (`yum install zlib-devel` or `apt-get install zlib1g-dev`).